bennetthub500/personal/_portfolio/KBHandle.md

 **Why am I asked to let Handle know my location?
 What does location do?**

 Handle’s location-based reminders let you set any to-do or email to send you a reminder that is specific to your current location.
-For example, you might need to be reminded to do something when you’re in a certain place, such as home, or are near a bank.
+For example, you might need to be reminded to do something when you’re in a certain place, such as home, or are near a store.
 This is how Handle enables you to get the right tasks done at the right place and time.

 To set a location-based reminder:
 - Tap **Reminders** and **Set a reminder**.
 You will see the time categories such as "This morning", "This afternoon", etc.
 - Change the "When" selection at the top of the screen to "Where."
 - Tap **New location** to create a location or select from the list of existing locations.
-- Click **Save.**
+- Click **Save**.

 **What does archive do?**